MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 **To Add a Sensor:**

 3)	On the Settings screen, the wrist sensor you wish to pair should automatically appear in the list of Available Devices as a 12-digit alphanumberic ID.
-Tap the wrist sensor ID to pair it to the phone.
+Tap the ID that corresponds to the ID printed on the wrist sensor (found on a white label under the wrist strap).

-*Note: If you do not see any IDs listed, make sure the sensor is charged and within range of the phone.
-If you see multiple IDs listed, try moving to another location so the phone is out of range of any wrist sensors other than the one you are pairing.*
+*Note: If you do not see the ID listed under Available Devices, make sure the sensor is charged and within range of the phone.
+If the sensor is charged and still not appearing in the list, try restarting the phone.*

 4)	Once you tap the wrist sensor ID, select *Left Wrist* or *Right Wrist* (if unsure, find the L or R letter on the buckle on the wristband).